 Key Support Levels from Here (Visual Map Below)

-Combining the technical picture above, with the sentiment picture, and the Intermarket analysis support further warns of more CAD gains ahead.
+Combining the technical picture above, with the sentiment picture, and the Intermarket analysis support further warns of more CAD gains ahead against the US Dollar.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.

 Learn forex trading with a free practice account and trading charts from FXCM .